Home » Healthy Nutrition » Nutritious Food

 Omega-3 fatty acids are also known to have a beneficial effect in slightly lowering blood pressure.
 They reduce inflammation and can provide protection against arthritis, cardiovascular disease, depression and skin conditions.

-Omega-6 can assist with pre menstrual syndrome symptoms such as and bloating.
+Omega-6 can assist with pre menstrual syndrome symptoms such as pain and bloating.
 It is also helpful in maintaining healthy nails, skin and hair and nails.
 It is beneficial in that it promotes emotional and hormonal balance.

 The balance between omega-3 and omega-6 is critical to good health as they interact with one another.
 Combined, they affect the production eicosanoids which are hormonal type messengers.
 This has an important impact on all bodily functions at a cellular level as well as inflammation in the body.